cpfa {cpfa}R Documentation

 method

 Character vector indicating classification methods to use.
-Possible methods include penalized logistic regression (PLR); support vector machine (SVM); random forest (RF); feed-forward neural network (NN); and regularized discriminant analysis (RDA).
-If none selected, default is to use all methods with method = c("PLR", "SVM", "RF", "NN", "RDA").
+Possible methods include penalized logistic regression (PLR); support vector machine (SVM); random forest (RF); feed-forward neural network (NN); regularized discriminant analysis (RDA); and gradient boosting machine (GBM).
+If none are selected, default is to use all methods with method = c("PLR", "SVM", "RF", "NN", "RDA", "GBM").

 family